Circus Maximus: Events and uses

 The Circus was Rome's largest venue for ludi, public games connected to Roman religious festivals.
 Ludi were sponsored by leading Romans or the Roman state for the benefit of the Roman people (populus Romanus) and gods.
 Most were held annually or at annual intervals on the Roman calendar.
-Others might be given to fulfil a religious vow, such as the games in celebration of a triumph.
+Others might be given to fulfill a religious vow, such as the games in celebration of a triumph.
 In Roman tradition, the earliest triumphal ludi at the Circus were vowed by Tarquin the Proud to Jupiter in the late Regal era for his victory over Pometia.

 Ludi ranged in duration and scope from one-day or even half-day events to spectacular multi-venue celebrations held over several days, with religious ceremonies and public feasts, horse and chariot racing, athletics, plays and recitals, beast-hunts and gladiator fights.
 Some included public executions.
 The greater ludi (meaning sport or game in Latin) at the Circus began with a flamboyant parade (pompa circensis), much like the triumphal procession, which marked the purpose of the games and introduced the participants.

 During the Roman Republic, the aediles organized the games.
 The most costly and complex of the ludi offered opportunities to assess an aedile's competence, generosity, and fitness for higher office.
 Some Circus events, however, seem to have been relatively small and intimate affairs.
 In 167 BC, "flute players, scenic artists and dancers" performed on a temporary stage, probably erected between the two central seating banks.
 Others were enlarged at enormous expense to fit the entire space.
 A venatio held there in 169 BC, one of several in the 2nd century, employed "63 leopards and 40 bears and elephants", with spectators presumably kept safe by a substantial barrier.